jameshughes89/cs101/site/topics/functions/functions.rst

     Write down a "program" to make spaghetti (not in python, like on paper).
 You can use plain English prose and assume you are addressing a human being who is familiar with a kitchen and making pasta.

+    Assume you start from a clean, empty, kitchen.

 * You have now created two different programs for making spaghetti at two different levels of abstraction, which version was easier?
 * You have been making use of the ``print`` function every time you needed to display something